marwahaha/tonys/README.md

 #### The Back-End _VS_ The Front-End
 -
 -
 ### Reasons for using gatsby

-The project uses **Gatsby** for the intial static site bioler plate setup, it's own CMS, webpack,     react.js & modern JavaScript,
+The project uses **Gatsby** for the intial static site bioler plate setup, it's own CMS, webpack,react.js & modern JavaScript,

 The advantages of using Gatsby are plentyfull, such as the use of NPM, the generation of the application with the Gatsby CLI, Gatsby also uses a package.json file in conjuntin with Node.js,